Python Turtle - Lesson 3

 27 my_ttl.left(360 / sides)

-• Predict what you think will happen, and then run the code.
-Did it do what you predicted?
+Try to guess what you think will happen, then run the code.
+Did it happen the way you expected?

-• Investigate the code by changing aspect of the code.
+Investigate the code by changing parts of it and seeing what happens.

 Using penup and pendown

 Now we have a border around our drawing.
-There is an annoying line where the turtle moves from the centre of the window to the border.
-Luckily, we can get rid of it.
+There is an extra line where the turtle moves from the centre to the edge, which we don’t want.

 annoying line